 During my leisure time, I indulge in reading books about mathematics and its applications.
 Among them, "The Beauty of Mathematics" is one that I frequently browse through.
 What impressed me the most in the book was the example of using Hidden Markov Models for speech recognition.
 Speech recognition encounters so many languages and contexts, and I have always been curious about how computers achieve semantic understanding.
 By learning from a large amount of speech data through such an intuitive and concise probability model, computers can gradually engage in conversations with humans.
 It is truly fascinating.

-Influenced by my father who is a fixed income trader, I often have the opportunity to use simple mathematical and statistical methods to analyze some financial data and find their patterns.
-For example, the open interest of government bond futures shows obvious seasonal characteristics, with rapid declines occurring in each delivery month.
-I use filtering methods to remove the seasonality and obtain new data set which is better for price prediction.
-I also analyze the spreads between different kinds of bonds if the spread reaches one standard deviation away from the mean, the mean reversion might happen and spread might move back towards the average level.
+Influenced by my father who is a fixed income trader, I often have the opportunity to use mathematical and statistical methods to analyze financial data and identify patterns.
+For example, the open interest of government bond futures exhibits obvious seasonal characteristics, with rapid declines occurring in each delivery month.
+I utilized filtering methods to remove the seasonality and obtained new data set which was better for price prediction.
+Additionally, by analyzing the spreads between bonds, I found that if the spread reaches one standard deviation away from the mean, the mean reversion might occur, causing the spread to move back.
 These statistical insights play a crucial role in financial trading.

 In the future, I aspire to follow in my father’s footsteps and study mathematics at a university in the United Kingdom.
 After graduating from the University of Oxford, he applied his knowledge to the financial industry, while I am more interested in the field of data science and other related domains.
 Ultimately, my goal is to continue enjoying the pleasure that mathematics brings to my life.